-In response to requirements, recommendations, and guidance from the USEPA and Hawaii Department of Health Safe Drinking Water Branch, Napu'u Water Inc. (NWI) instituted a proactive Cross Connection Control Program with the Backflow Prevention Assembly installation initiative.
-NWI encourages all members/customers to proactively be aware of potential crossconnections that may occur (e.g. hoses left in pools/hot tubs, faulty irrigation system sprinklers that may let in surface water and contaminants).
+In response to requirements, recommendations, and guidance from the USEPA and Hawaii Department of Health Safe Drinking Water Branch, NWI instituted a proactive Cross Connection Control Program with the Backflow Prevention Assembly installation initiative.
+NWI encourages all members/customers to proactively be aware of potential cross-connections that may occur (e.g. hoses left in pools/hot tubs, faulty irrigation system sprinklers that may let in surface water and contaminants).
 Proper installation, inspection, and maintenance of backflow prevention devices can reduce and eliminate the chance of contamination of NWI's distribution system, protecting our clean and safe drinking water.